Education

 Sign up for free

-These help you to keep track of how popular different features are in your classes, which can change over the breadth of a course.
+These features you to keep track of how popular different elements are in your classes, which can change over the breadth of a course.
 You might use this information to adjust your lesson plans or vary how you encourage learners to get involved in some activities.

-And with some e-learning tools, you can even follow who’s watched the class recordings, which is especially useful when you have people off sick.
+And with some eLearning tools, you can even follow who’s watched the class recordings.
+This is especially useful when you have students out sick or on vacation.

 Ease of use

-All your online teaching platforms should be intuitive to use for both you and your learners – some powerful tools offer a good range of features but make it difficult to join in with extra steps, like subscriptions or downloads.
+Any virtual teaching platforms should be intuitive to use for both you and your students.
+Some powerful tools offer a good range of features but make it difficult to join in with extra steps, like subscriptions or downloads.

-So check that access to the free virtual classroom is browser-based (where all your students need is a link), and that it’s quick for teachers to create events, invite attendees, and set up engagement features in-class.
+Make sure that your online classroom platform is browser-based so all your students need is a link to join.
+The software you choose should also make it quick for teachers to create events, invite attendees, and set up engagement features in-class.

 Scalability

-Some of your virtual classes could be very small with just a handful of learners, but you may find that others have dozens of learners synchronously following your presentations and working with your resources.
+Some of virtual classes might be small, with just a handful of learners.
+But you may find that others have dozens of learners following your presentations and working with your resources in real time.

-If this is the case, you need to be sure that, first, your teaching platform can handle those kinds of numbers without losing any stability, but also that you can still quickly organize events, activities, and tracking.
+If this is the case, you need to be sure that, your teaching platform can handle those numbers without creating stability issues.
+It should also let you quickly organize events, activities, and tracking—even for large audiences.

 Integrations

-Some online teaching tools also integrate with platforms or social media that help you with the administration and marketing side of lesson planning, like Slack, HubSpot, Google Sheets, and Twitter.
+Some tools also integrate with marketing software or social media platforms that help you with the administration and promotional side of lesson planning, like Slack, HubSpot, Google Sheets, and Facebook.

 A virtual stand-up meeting using Livestorm’s video conferencing software

-Your most important online teaching tool in any virtual classroom is the video conferencing platform – it’s the central hub for the most important interactions throughout any synchronous class – and what sets Livestorm apart is that it’s a video engagement platform.
+The most important online teaching tool in any virtual classroom is the video conferencing platform.
+It’s the central hub for the most important interactions throughout any synchronous class.

-Here are some of the engagement features your learners can use in a Livestorm virtual classroom:
+Here are some of the engagement features you can leverage in a Livestorm virtual classroom:

 • Live chats